-These buyers come to the process prepared.
-They have developed use case scenarios.
+Smart buyers also come to the process prepared.
+They develop use case scenarios in advance.
 They know their requirements.
-They know their business case — cold — and they never let the project get stuck endlessly in the contract phase because of licensing and budget issues.
+They know their business case cold — and they never let the project get stuck endlessly in the contract phase because of licensing and budget issues.

-No matter how confusing vendors may make all the pricing models seem, it’s really pretty straightforward.
-Any vendor’s pricing and license models fall under either the annual, perpetual or consumption-based license models described below:
+No matter how confusing vendors may make various licensing models seem, it’s really pretty straightforward.
+Pricing typically fits into one of three categories – annual, perpetual or consumption-based licensing models.

 1) The Annual License

-Annual licenses are usually available only in cloud or hosted environments, but not in self-hosted deployments.
-This is mainly because it’s too difficult for vendors to audit usage if they don’t host.
+These licenses are usually available only in cloud or hosted environments, but not in self-hosted deployments.
+This is primarily because it’s too difficult for vendors to audit usage if they don’t host.

-- Annual licenses are purchased out of an organization’s operational budget which can be easier to access than an organization’s capital budget.
+- Annual licenses are purchased out of an organization’s operational budget, which can be easier to access than the capital budget.